Table of Contents

-Understanding the key differences between target date funds and index funds to help investors understand which is right for their portfolio.
+Understanding the key differences between target date funds and index funds can help investors understand which option may be a fit for their portfolio.

 Target-Date Funds vs Index Funds: A Comparison